No. 428 Squadron RCAF

 Aircrew and groundcrew of Avro Lancaster KB760 NA:P "P-Peter", from No. 428 Squadron RCAF.
-The badge for the Imperial Order of the Daughters of the Empire is visible on the nose.
+The badge for the Imperial Order Daughters of the Empire is visible on the nose.
 Photo taken after the squadron's 2,000th sortie, a raid on Bremen, Germany.

 Damage to a Vickers Wellington Mark X, HE239 'NA-Y', of No. 428 Squadron RCAF.
 The aircraft was hit by anti-aircraft fire, while approaching its target at Duisburg, Germany on April 8–9, 1943.

 No. 428 Squadron RCAF, also known as 428 Bomber Squadron, and 428 Ghost Squadron, was first a night bomber squadron of the Royal Canadian Air Force engaged in strategic bombing during World War II, based in Yorkshire.
 At the end of the war the squadron moved to Nova Scotia before being disbanded in September 1945.
 In 1954 the squadron was reformed as 428 All-Weather (Fighter) Squadron, before being again disbanded in 1961.

 The motto of the squadron is Usque ad finem (Latin: "To the very end") and the squadron's badge contains a white Death's Head in a black shroud.
 The badge refers to the squadron's Ghost designation which was earned through its night bombing operations, as 'Hitler's Haunters' and the death and destruction which it inflicted upon the enemy.